 This is why we advise using an app like Forklift, which can make file transfers a snap.
 It’s also why you should be critical of your hosting provider; those with onerous upload processes make publishing changes to your site cumbersome, and nobody wants that.

 Important extra tips on creating a website

 As so many businesses go online, payment processing is critical.
 If you’re going to sell goods online, consider which payment processor you want to use.
 Stripe, Square, PayPal, and others are great options, and most work really well with simple websites and are easy to use for novices.

 Some, like Square, even have ‘shop’ pages you can build and redirect to, an option to consider if you want a simple landing page and a buy-online service for your business.
 Others, like Stripe, are far better at working with your existing shop online pages, and work really well for taking and processing payments online.

-All of the apps mentioned here today – Espresso, RapidWeaver, Hype, Simon, Forklift, and Commander One – are available for free during a seven day trial of Setapp, an incredible suite of productivity apps for your Mac.
-In addition to these six apps, you’ll gain immediate and unlimited access to nearly 200 other incredible apps for your Mac.
+All of the apps mentioned here today – Hype, Simon, Forklift, and Commander One – are available for free during a seven day trial of Setapp, an incredible suite of apps for your Mac, iPhone, and iPad.
+In addition to these apps, you’ll gain immediate and unlimited access to nearly 240 other incredible tools.

 When your trial period is over, Setapp is only $9.99 per month – an incredible deal, so don’t wait.
 Give Setapp a try today!